schultkr/MVAII_SoSe16/MVA_pcastockselection_algorithm/README.md

 Datafile: Prices.dat

-Output: One plot illustrating how in each step the maximum bilateral correlation and the number of constituents is reduced.
-Furthermore an object containing equal weighted portfolios with all and the selected stocks are saved in a file.
+Output: 'One plot illustrating how in each step the maximum bilateral correlation and the number of constituents is reduced.
+Furthermore an object containing equal weighted portfolios with all and the selected stocks are saved in a file.'

 ```
 ![Picture1](IterationSteps.png)